TosbackCgusBridge-Bot/CGUs-versions/Thestreet/Privacy Policy.md

 PERSONAL INFORMATION

 Personal information is provided by users when registering on TheStreet Portfolio of Websites as a member of TheStreet, our free flagship site, or another one of our free websites, when registering as a subscriber to one of our premium subscription services, and voluntarily at certain other points, such as entering contests or completing surveys.
-You may enter your information on our site, but if you prefer, you may talk offline to a customer service representative and provide the required information by email at members@thestreet.com, or by telephone at (866) 321-TSCM (8726), between the hours of 8:00 a.m. and 6:00 p.m.
-ET.

 Registering for Membership on TheStreet